Jenniferazeng/hyphenateinc.github.io/pages/android/android_chatroom.md

 permalink: android_chatroom.html
 folder: android
 ---
-# Chat room management
+# Chat Room Management

 -------------------------------------------------- ----------------------

 The Agora chat room model supports 5000 members as the maximum.
 Unlike a group, after a member in the chat room is offline, the server will not send any pushes to this member after it detects that the member is offline.

--Support up to 5000 members;
+- Support up to 5000 members;
--Agora’s chat room has three identities: owner, administrator and tourist;
+- Agora’s chat room has three identities: owner, administrator and tourist;
--Support operations such as mute, blacklist, and kick;
+- Support operations such as mute, blacklist, and kick;
--Client invitation is not supported;
+- Client invitation is not supported;
--REST invitation is not supported.
+- REST invitation is not supported.
--The chat room API is usually a synchronous operation and needs to be executed in a separate thread.
+- The chat room API is usually a synchronous operation and needs to be executed in a separate thread.
 If you need to use asynchronous API, please use the corresponding API  with async prefix

 The main features of Agora chat room client include:

--Support for querying all APP chat rooms;
+- Support for querying all APP chat rooms;
--Support for querying chat room details;
+- Support for querying chat room details;
--Join the chat room;
+- Join the chat room;
--quit the chat room;
+- Quit the chat room;
--Client API
+- Client API
      They are all operated by `ChatRoomManager(ChatClient.getInstance().chatroomManager())`.

 ### Server-side API

-For REST operations related to server-side chat rooms, please refer to [chat room management](/im/server/basics/chatroom)
+For REST operations related to server-side chat rooms, please refer to [chat room management](https://hyphenateinc.github.io/server_chatroom_management.html)

 ### Join the chat room